openfisca/openfisca-survey-manager/.conda/README.md

 # Publish to conda

-There are two publishing systems for `openfisca-survey-manager` conda packages:
+There are two publishing systems for openfisca conda packages:
-- A fully automatic CI that publishes to an _openfisca_ channel.
+- A fully automatic CI that publishes to an _openfisca_ channel. `openfisca-survey-manager` conda package is published to this channel.
 See below for more information.
 - A more complex CI calling Conda-Forge CI, that publishes to the _Conda-Forge_ channel.
 See https://www.youtube.com/watch?v=N2XwK9BkJpA for an introduction to Conda-Forge.
-We do not use it for this project.
+We do not use it for this repository.

 ## Automatic upload